U.S., India agree to jointly train peacekeepers in Africa

 WASHINGTON The United States and India agreed on Tuesday to train troops in six African countries before they are deployed to U.N. peacekeeping missions, U.S. Secretary of State John Kerry said.

-He spoke after meetings with his Indian counterpart, Sushma Swaraj, on economic and security ties, which have been growing between their two countries given shared concerns about China's rise in Asia.
+He spoke after meetings with his Indian counterpart, Shushma Swaraj, on economic and security ties, which have been growing between their two countries given shared concerns about China's rise in Asia.

 "We agreed on a joint initiative to train troops in six African countries before they deploy to U.N. peacekeeping missions," Kerry told reporters without specifying which African countries would be involved.